-5.7 Opening Ceremony
+4.7 Opening Ceremony

 The opening ceremony is the official kickoff of the tournament for the Teams, volunteers, and spectators.
-During the opening ceremony, a tournament official or the Emcee will welcome the Team, introduce dignitaries and other special guests, and introduce the judges and the referees.
+During the opening ceremony, a tournament official or the Emcee will welcome the Teams, introduce dignitaries and other special guests, and introduce the judges and the referees.
 Then the game will be described (usually with a video) and immediately after, the Qualification Matches take place.

 Teams that are scheduled in the first four Qualification Matches will be asked by volunteers to line up before the opening ceremonies.
 The Qualification Match schedule will be available before the start of opening ceremony.
-It is the Team's responsibility to check the schedule and make sure they are on time for their matches.
+It is the Team's responsibility to check the schedule and make sure they are on time for their Matches.

-5.8 Qualification Matches
+4.8 Qualification Matches

 Teams are randomly assigned to Qualification Matches and Alliances.
 The Qualification Match schedule is available before opening ceremonies on the day of the tournament.
-This schedule shows Alliance partners and match pairings.
-It also shows the Alliance's color (red or blue) and the position in the Alliance Station (1 or 2) for the Drive Team.
-These matches start immediately after the opening ceremonies and follow the Qualification Match schedule.
-The queue volunteer crew works together throughout the day to line up Teams for the matches and maintain the schedule.
-Teams must pay attention to the match schedule and listen for announcements throughout the day.
-Teams need to know when they will compete, find out the number of the last match before lunch, and find out which match is the last match of the tournament day.
+This schedule shows Alliance partners, Match pairings, and the Alliance's color (red or blue).
+These Matches start immediately after the opening ceremonies and follow the Qualification Match schedule.
+The queue volunteer crew works with Teams throughout the day maintain the Qualification Match schedule.
+Teams must pay attention to the Match schedule and listen for announcements throughout the day.
+Teams need to know when they will compete, find out the number of the last Match before lunch, and find out which Match is the last Match of the tournament day.